Map preview

 High

-Sewer appears to be included in the maintenance fee.
-The MLS data is consistent at 16 of 20 recent listings showing SEWER, and the remarks include explicit confirmation such as “Water and sewer bill is covered by your maintenance fee.”
-The repeated agreement between MLS fields and listing remarks suggests this is a reliable building feature.
+Sewer is clearly included in the maintenance fee.
+The MLS pattern is strong at 17 of 20 listings, and remarks directly confirm it with statements like "Water and sewer bill is covered by your maintenance fee."
+The consistency across listings suggests this is not just copy-paste noise.

 Fee Includes Water